 ...and more.
 See additional scenarios here.

-Every session offers something, but the number of sessions that’s right for you depends on your goals, needs, and how your body responds over time.
+Every session offers something, and the number of sessions that’s right for you depends on your goals, needs, and how your body responds over time.

 Some people get what they need in a handful of sessions—or even in a single session—especially when addressing a specific, straightforward concern.